 Where is childhood poverty found in Louisville?

-Although Louisville ranks 7th out of 17 cities in child poverty rates, child poverty varies substantially within the city, ranging from 67% in some neighborhoods to 4% in others.
+Although Louisville ranks 9th out of 17 cities in child poverty rates, child poverty varies substantially within the city.
+There are more children, ages 5-17, in poverty west of I-65.
 In the map to the left, areas with high rates of child poverty are purple, and areas with average to low rates are white.

 Scroll over the map to see values for each census tract.
 Zoom in to see street names that form the boundaries of each tract.